 From the graph, the circulator Star RS 25 / 6 for a flow rate of 2150 kg / h has a prevalence of 3,6 m.: considered that, the module absorbs 0,73 m, remain 2,87 m (as 3,6 - 0,73 2,87 = m) of water column available to compensate for the load losses plant.

-If this fact alone, we can use the Star RS 25 / 6, otherwise you will have to use the model pump with higher prevalence.
+If this data is sufficient, we can use the Star RS 25/6, otherwise the pump model with higher head must be used.

 NOTE: to the desired flow rate, if necessary, it is possible to calculate mathematical procedure with the pressure drop caused by the presence of a hydraulic device, when you know the Kvs; therefore, with good approximation, assuming the standard temperature equal to 20 ° C and neglecting the effects due to the viscosity of the fluid, is in fact:

 when the scope Q is expressed in m3 / h e h, The pressure difference at the ends of the device (pressure drop), in bar.